awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-console.md

 ![\[Table view of the configuration overview page of the Elastic Beanstalk console, showing an option search\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-console.overview.table.search1.png)![\[Table view of the configuration overview page of the Elastic Beanstalk console, showing an option search\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-console.overview.table.search2.png)![\[Table view of the configuration overview page of the Elastic Beanstalk console, showing an option search\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-console.overview.table.search3.png)

-Turn on **Grid View** to see each category in a separate frame \(configuration card\)\.
+Turn off **Table View** to see each category in a separate frame \(configuration card\)\.

 ![\[Grid view of the configuration overview page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-console.overview.png)

-Choose **Modify** in a configuration category to get to a related configuration page, where you can see full option values and make changes\.
+Choose **Edit** in a configuration category to get to a related configuration page, where you can see full option values and make changes\.
 When you're done viewing and modifying options, you can choose one of the following actions:
 + **Cancel** – Go back to the environment's dashboard without applying your configuration changes\.
 When you choose **Cancel**, the console loses any pending changes you made on any configuration category\.

   You can also cancel your configuration changes by choosing another console page, like **Dashboard** or **Logs**\.
 In this case, if there are any pending configuration changes, the console prompts you to confirm that you agree to losing them\.